Stephen-Lynch/forecasting_temperatures/README.md

  With all of this in mind, I wanted to move on and start working on my model.
 After doing some research on which machine learning model would perform best, I ended up deciding to apply a SARIMAX model to each of the cities, as it seemed to handle seasonality and general trends extremely well.

- ## Initial Data Analysis ##
+ ## SARIMAX Models ##
  ------------------------------

  ![image](images/Predictions.png)

- As you can see, our model does a very good job
+ It looks like our model does an o.k job at predicting the temperatures, however it tends to favor it being hotter rather than colder, at least for this year of predictions.
+It also looks like it's captured some amount of general trend, which honestly surprised me.
+I was working with monthly averages on this data for the majority of it, which seemed to massively overfit the data and didn't capture anything happening besides the seasonality.

+ With a good model, I decided to move on and start forecasting.

  ![image](images/forecast.png)

- Unfortunately, I wasn't able to get the Kuwait forecasting model to work, but with these other two it does seem to be overfitting just based on the seasonal trend itself.
+ While I didn't feel comfortable predicting too far into the future I did feel o.k predicting nearly 3 months into the future.
+While my data doesn't have anything past May of 2015 it did seem to predict relatively well the Avg Temperature before it over the span of around 2 years.
+I would like to get my hands on more data once the UN updates the average temperatures again to see how well this prediction fully turned out.

+ ## Future Steps: ##
+ As any data scientist would say, I would love to get my hands on more data to see if my model would then be able to predict the general trend any easier.
+I'm sure in the next 10 to 20 years we'll start seeing a larger rise in temperatures if green house gas emissions continue to rise, and I would love to be able to model something with a more clearer general trend if that is the case.
+Finally, instead of picking 3 similar cities, located pretty close to the equator, I would like to pick 3 vastly differing cities of varying distances of equators.
+I believe this would have given a much better contrast between the models as well as give some variety in the inital EDA.

- Conclusions:
+ ## Conclusions: ##
  My goal orginally with this project was to try and show how much temperatures are rising by showing just how hot the world's hottest cities are getting.
-It turns out I severely understimated just how slowly the average monthly temperatures are rising.
-This made it hard for my model to see a general trend happening at all, which makes it not a great predictor for the far future.

- Future Steps:
- As any data scientist would say, I would love to get my hands on more data to see if my model would then be able to predict the general trend any easier.
-Also fixing the overfitting on this model would seem Also instead of basing my predictions off of monthly values, perhaps I should have tried to go with weekly, or even daily to try and forecast better.
-Finally I believe working with different cities may have yielded better results in terms of picking up a trend, as many of these cities haven't seen a massive degree in difference between their average yearly in 2005 and average yearly in 2016.
+It turns out even the UN doesn't seem to have nearly enough data to be able to fully predict that.
+While there does seem to be some sort of general rising trend in temperatures across the world, it's hard to tell just how much it really is rising.
+My models seem to be able to predict based off that rising trend somewhat, but it's just too small to make a massive difference in temperature based on the data I performed my models on.